freenas/freenas-docs/userguide/storage.rst

 :numref:`Table %s <zfs_dataset_opts_tab>`
 shows the options available when creating a dataset.

+#ifdef comment
-Some settings are only available in :guilabel:`Advanced Mode`.
+Some settings are
+only available in :guilabel:`Advanced Mode`.
 To see these settings, either click the :guilabel:`Advanced Mode` button, or configure the system to always display advanced settings by checking the box :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.
+#endif comment

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.25\linewidth-2\tabcolsep}
                     |>{\RaggedRight}p{\dimexpr 0.12\linewidth-2\tabcolsep}